bboe/bryceboe.com/content/bye-bye-google-the-end-of-a-great-summer.md

 Tags: google
 Slug: bye-bye-google-the-end-of-a-great-summer

-Damn itâ€™s been over 8 weeks since I last wrote, and how Iâ€™ve missed it.
-As you may have guessed Iâ€™ve been terribly busy since my last post, especially in the most recent weeks.
-Since there is too much information for a single post, Iâ€™ll split up the last 8 weeks into a few segments starting with the end of summer.
+Damn it's been over 8 weeks since I last wrote, and how I've missed it.
+As you may have guessed I've been terribly busy since my last post, especially in the most recent weeks.
+Since there is too much information for a single post, I'll split up the last 8 weeks into a few segments starting with the end of summer.

 I finished my Internship at Google and said goodbye to all the friends I